Xinoehp/TomsApp/README.md

 # First version plan to do:
-Export character as JSON.
-Import JSON character.
+Nothing else for now!

 # First version plan done:
 Give user ability to track all their stats and equipment.

 Hard limits on ability scores (Min: 1, Max: 10)

 Save character to cache.

+Export character as JSON.

+Import JSON character.

+Multiple character support.

+Skills, species and role are now selectable from a list.

 # Planned future updates:
 Dedicated nec section